Hands up who can profess to actually know anything about their car, other than how to drive it?

 Review your vehicles emergency kit – sure we all know we have them right?
 If you have purchased a second-hand vehicle, it is wise to get a new emergency kit as essential parts may be missing.

-Although not intentional to off-road, have you got the correct recovery equipment if you do find yourself “off-the-beaten-path”?
+Although not intentional to off-road, have you got the correct recovery equipment if you do accidentally find yourself “off-the-beaten-path”? (we’ve all had to make an emergency U-turn at some point!)

-Also consider items such as road flares, jump cables and safety gloves if you’re putting together a DIY road safety kits.
+Also consider items such as road flares, jump cables and safety gloves if you’re putting together a DIY road safety kits suitable for desert conditions.

 The best advice I can give is to keep your vehicle regularly inspected – this is more than just when your annual vehicle registration is due!
 Especially if you have not owned it from new you don’t know how the previous owner has treated it.